-The Directors of K. SENG SENG CORPORATION BERHAD (“KSSC”) regard Corporate Governance as important to the success of KSSC’s business and are unreservedly committed to applying the principles necessary to ensure that the following principles of good governance are practised in all of its business dealings in respect of its shareholders and relevant stakeholders:-
+The Board of Directors (“Board”) of K. SENG SENG CORPORATION BERHAD (“KSSC” or the “Company”) regards corporate governance as important to the success of KSSC’s business and are unreservedly committed to applying the principles necessary to ensure that the following principles of good governance are practised in all of its business dealings in respect of its shareholders and relevant stakeholders:

 - All Board members are responsible to the Company for achieving a high level of good governance towards transparency, accountability, and integrity in boardroom activities; and

 - This Board Charter shall continue to form an integral part of each Director’s duties and responsibilities.